bjw-s-labs/home-ops/README.md

 Welcome to my home Kubernetes cluster.

+### :warning: Note: I am currently migrating to a new gitops structure.
+This means stuff can/will break until the dust has settled.

 Lots of fun (to me at least :wink:) stuff can be found, poke around my [cluster](./cluster/) directory to see what my cluster is running.
 Feel free to open a [GitHub Issue](https://github.com/bjw-s/k8s-gitops/issues/new).

 For more information, head on over to my [docs](https://bjw-s.github.io/k8s-gitops/).